 A BLOGGER'S CITY GUIDE TO CHARLESTON, SOUTH CAROLINA

-To convey my love for Charleston's captivating streets, I thought I would share a piece of my trip by giving you a round-up of the places we went to, dined at and shopped.
+To convey my love for Charleston's captivating streets, I thought I would share a pieces of my trips by giving you a round-up of the places we have gone to, dined at and shopped.

 MY FAVORITE SOUTHERN SPOTS